Speed and Quality

 So this oversaturated backhaul is a very common reason for why some people can stream HD during the day, but at night it’s SD-quality and pauses frequently due to low actual download bandwidth.
-This backhaul sag can have very large latencies as well as lower speed, so you get a double of bad quality.
+This backhaul sag can have very large latencies as well as lower speed, so you get a double dose of bad quality.

 Concentrator to modem